jmcurran/IBSAR-Prog/02-Tuesday.Rmd

 <p style="background-color:#ccccff;text-align:center">Tuesday 28<sup>th</sup> 11:50 Gunnamatta</p>
 ## Sparse Phenotyping Designs For Early Stage Selection Experiments In Plant Breeding Programs {-}
 <p style="text-align:center">
-Nicole Cocks, Alison Smith, David Butler, and Brian Cullis<br>
+Nicole Cocks, Alison Smith, David Butler, and Brian Cullis<br />
-University of Wollongong<br>
+University of Wollongong<br />
 </p>
 The early stages of cereal and pulse breeding programs typically involve in excess of 500 test lines.
 The test lines are promoted through a series of trials based on their performance (yield) and other desirable traits such as heat/drought tolerance, disease resistance, etc. It is therefore important to ensure the design (and analysis) of these trials are efficient in order to appropriately and accurately guide the breeders through their selection decisions, until only a small number of elite lines remain.